WebAssembly/esm-integration/proposals/esm-integration/README.md

 ### Instantiation

-During instantiation, exports and imports are wired up to each other.
+When `Module.Instantiate` is called on a JavaScript module, a Lexical Environment is set up.
+Space for exports is allocated and the memory locations are bound to the export name.
+Additionally, any imports from dependencies are resolved.
 In JS, functions are initialized at this point.
 All other values are undefined until evaluation.

-For WebAssembly, instantiation will include initialization for all [external types](https://webassembly.github.io/spec/core/exec/modules.html#external-typing).
-External types currently include:
+When `Module.Instantiate` is called on a WebAssembly module, the module will go through the same process.
+However, unlike in JavaScript, functions will not be initialized at this point.
+Initialization for all values happens during evaluation.

+WebAssembly exports can be any one of the [external types] (https://webassembly.github.io/spec/core/exec/modules.html#external-typing), which currently include:

 - functions
 - tables
 - memories
 - globals

-Because WebAssembly does not currently have a type that can handle arbitrary JS values, JS value imports can not be handled with live bindings and would be snapshotted when they are imported.
-This means that in the short term, non-function imports coming from JS modules would be assigned a value of `undefined`, which will currently result in an error.
+WebAssembly does not currently have a type that can handle arbitrary JS values.
+This means that JS value imports can not be handled with live bindings and will be snapshotted when they are imported.
+This means that if a JS module changes one of its exports to point to a different object, a WebAssembly module importing that object will not see the change.

 It may be possible to provide live bindings for JS values if an `any` type is added to WebAssembly.
-At this point the restriction prohibiting `undefined` imports could also be lifted.
-However, we would still want to throw an error for non-function imports in this case.

-The reason we want to throw an error in this case is two fold:

-- **Reduce confusion for developers.** Since non-function imports work in JS->JS dependency chains, it is unintuitive that they would be undefined in JS->wasm dependency chains.
-Throwing an error makes clear what's happening.
-- **Allow for future support.** It may be possible to support non-function imports to wasm modules if an `any` type is added.
-We close off this avenue if we allow users to import values that can be undefined, though, as code may start depending on that behavior.

-One important limitation of this approach to instantiation is that function imports won't work in JS in JS<->wasm cycles where the JS module is higher in the graph.
-In that case, the WebAssembly module is instantiated before the JS module, which means that functions haven't been initialized and would throw the same error as non-function imports.

-Because of this, instantiation may need to be split into two separate sub-phases for WebAssembly.
-In this approach, the current instantiation algorithm would be run in the first sub-phase, ensuring that all JS functions are initialized.
-Then, in the second sub-phase, WebAssembly would be able to snapshot these function exports.

 ### Evaluation

 During evaluation, the code is evaluated to assign values to the exported bindings.
 In JS, this means running the top-level module code.

 For WebAssembly, evaluation consists of:
+- initializing all exports and snapshotting all imports
 - filling in memory using the data segment
 - filling in tables using elem segments
 - running the start function, which corresponds to running the top-level module code

+Because JS modules that the WebAssembly module imports from are already evaluated at this point, their values will be available for WebAssembly to snapshot.

+#### A note on snapshotting

+For JavaScript ES modules, an export name is bound to a slot on the Module Record.
+For all of the values that we currently allow, this slot will contain a reference to another memory location, which contains the object (e.g. the `WebAssembly.Global` object that is being imported).

+The term "snapshot" means that WebAssembly will snapshot the reference.
+This does result in an observable difference between the way JavaScript and WebAssembly handle updates.
+In JavaScript modules, it is possible for the exporting module to update an export to point to a different object.
+Other JavaScript modules that are importing that export will then get the new object.
+In contrast, while WebAssembly modules will see changes to the object that the export was first bound to (e.g. when the exporting module calls `WebAssembly.Global.prototype.set` to change the value), the WebAssembly module will never see updated bindings.

 ## Examples and explanation of import/export handling